qtnc/swan/docs/stdlib.md

 - add(...items, allowDuplicate=false): add one or more items.
 If allowDuplicate=true, then items are addded to the set regardless of they were already present; this breaks the uniqueness rule, it can be useful sometimes but do it with caution.
 - clear: empty the whole set
 - first: return the first (smallest) element of the set
+- iterator: return an iterator to iterate through the elements of this sorted set.
+Elements are iterated in their order as defined by the sorter specified at construction.
 - lower(key): returns the nearest element present in the set that come after the key given, or return the argument given itself if it is present
 - last: return the last (largest) element of the set
 - length: return the number of elements present in the set